ANKYLOSING SPONDYLITIS (AS) TREATMENT OPTIONS

 Select patients with severe disease and limited mobility may benefit from spine or hip surgery.
 It is important to discuss all treatment options and their risks and benefits with the appropriate specialists.

-Not treating AS can cause your pain to get worse over time.
-That’s why it’s so important to seek treatment from a rheumatologist with whom you can discuss all of your symptoms.
+Not treating ankylosing spondylitis (AS) or non-radiographic axial spondyloarthritis (nr-axSpA) can cause radiographic changes and your pain to get worse over time.
+That's why it's so important to seek treatment from a rheumatologist with whom you can discuss all of your symptoms.

 FACE THE FACTS